MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 ```

 This example demonstrates querying the current LAPS password for the `LAPSCLIENT` computer in the
 current domain.
-The password was stored in Active Directory in clear-text form and didn't require
+The password was stored in AD in clear-text form and didn't require decryption.
+The
-decryption.
-The password was returned wrapped in a **SecureString** object.
+password was returned wrapped in a **SecureString** object.

 ### Example 2